Pool-Of-Tears/GreenStash/README.md

 **GreenStash** is a simple [FOSS](https://en.m.wikipedia.org/wiki/Free_and_open-source_software) android app to help you plan and manage your savings goals easily and establish the habit of saving money.

-**Important Note (Don't ignore);**
-If you were using any previous version before v2.0, please DO NOT UPDATE and do CLEAN INSTALLATION (by uninstalling the <= v1.9 and installing >= v2.0 ) instead.
-As the app has been completely re-written from scratch in v2.0 release with an entirely new database schema, redesigned UI/UX and reworked backend.
-Hence, this release is not compatible with the older versions.

 ------

 <h2 align="center">Donations</h2>